bluerobotics/ping-viewer/docs/device-manager.md

 > `python -m brping/pingproxy --device <device>`
 >
 > `<device>` is the serial port where the Ping device is connected (eg. `/dev/ttyUSB0`).

+#### Ping360 Ethernet Configuration

+Allows ethernet mode type as _DHCP Client_ or _static IP_.
+When using _static IP_, be sure to set an IP address that exists under your configured subnet.

+> This configuration is only for users that have a custom network environment, such option is not supported fully.